Onyanko Club: 1987

 Ushiroyubi Sasaregumi's compilation album $\infty$ (Unlimited) was released by Canyon Records on 11 March.
 The album consists of all of its six singles, the sixth single's B-side and four previously unreleased songs.
 It topped the album chart.
 With a little less than a month before Ushiroyubi Sasaregumi would disband as a result of Takai's departure from Onyanko Club, Takai's fourth solo single "Kagerou" and another Ushiroyubi Sasaregumi member Yukiko Iwai's first solo single "Tenshi no Bodyguard" were premiered on Yūyake Nyan Nyan on 9 March.
 On the same day, Onyanko Club member number 15 Rika Tatsumi's first and last solo single "Sonna Tsumorija Nakattanoni" was premiered on the show as well.
 Takai's fourth single released by Canyon Records and Tatsumi's first single released by Warner-Pioneer both on 18 March reached number one and number 34 on the single chart, respectively.
-Two days later, a "graduation ceremony" for four Onyanko Club members Toshie Moriya, Naoko Takada, Yumiko Yoshida (number 45) and Sanae Nakajima (number 46) as well as two Onyanko Club B-Gumi members Hiroko Tominaga and Mayumi Yamazaki was held on Yūyake Nyan Nyan on 20 March.
+Two days later, a "graduation ceremony" for four Onyanko Club members Toshie Moriya (number 43), Naoko Takada (number 44), Yumiko Yoshida (number 45) and Sanae Nakajima (number 46) as well as two Onyanko Club B-Gumi members Hiroko Tominaga and Mayumi Yamazaki was held on Yūyake Nyan Nyan on 20 March.
 Their "graduation" was not announced in advance, and also their specific reasons for leaving the groups were not revealed.
 Although some of the members continued to pursue their careers in the music and entertainment industry, they eventually faded out from the industry or went under the radar except Yamazaki, who had four solo singles released between 1988 and 1992.

 The first solo single of Iwai, whose nickname was "Yuuyu", was released by Canyon Records under the name of "Yuuyu with Onyanko Club" on 25 March.
 Three Onyanko Club members Ruriko Nagata, Mutsumi Yokota and Tomoko Fukawa were selected as backing vocals for the single.
 It debuted at number two on the single chart.
 On 28 March, the group's third nationwide concert tour entitled "Onyanko Sailing Yumekoujyou" began at Osaka-jo Hall in Osaka.
 They subsequently performed at arenas in Fukuoka, Nagoya and Tokyo.
 The whole tour drew a total of some 200,000 attendees.

 On Yūyake Nyan Nyan aired on 30 March, a "graduation ceremony" for Kihara, Kokusho, Utsumi, Tatsumi and Takai was held.
 On 4 and 5 April, which were the final dates of the tour, Kihara, Kokusho, Utsumi, Tatsumi and Takai concluded their activities as Onyanko Club members with the group's concerts at Yoyogi National Gymnasium in Shibuya, Tokyo.
 The concerts were recorded and released as a video by Pony Inc. in May.
 Also on 3 June, live album Onyanko Sailing Yumekoujyou '87 LIVE of the concerts was released in three formats: vinyl, cassette and compact disc, which were released by Canyon Records, Epic/Sony Records and CBS/Sony Records, respectively.
 The album in each format contains a slightly different set of tracks.